United States women's national under-18 ice hockey team

 The United States women's national under-18 ice hockey team represents the United States at the IIHF U18 Women's World Championship.

 Competitive record

 IIHF U18 Women's World Championship

-The United States has won a medal in every IIHF U18 Women's World Championship they have participated in since 2008, including a record nine gold medals.
+The United States has won a medal in every IIHF U18 Women's World Championship they have participated in since 2008, including a record ten gold medals, currently in 2026.